 Immediate full dentures are exactly what they sound like.
 After taking measurements and models of your mouth and jaw in a previous appointment, your dentist will place these dentures immediately after your remaining teeth are removed.
-If you only need some of your teeth removed, your dentist may want to place a partial denture.
+If you only need some of your teeth removed, your Kellogg Dental dentist may want to place a partial denture.
 These dentures work a bit like dental bridges; they rest on a metal frame that is anchored to your natural teeth either with wings or crowns.
-Some patients prefer to have partial dentures over dental bridges because, unlike bridges, partial dentures can be removed.
+Some patients choose partial dentures over dental bridges because, unlike bridges, partial dentures replace many teeth.

-Due to normal wear and tear, your dentures will need to be relined, remade, or rebased.
-Adjustments will also need to be made to accommodate the natural changes to your mouth as you age.
-Aside from these occasional adjustments, your dentures should hold up well with the proper care.
-Firstly, don’t let your dentures dry out.
+Over time, adjustments need to be made to accommodate the natural changes to your mouth as you age.
+Dentures should hold up well with the proper care.
+First, don’t let your dentures dry out.
 You’ll want to keep them in a special denture cleaning solution when you are not wearing them.
-Avoid placing your dentures in hot water as it will warp the material.
-Just like you brush and floss and your normal teeth daily, you should do the same for your denture to remove food and plaque that builds up.
-Additionally, you should still brush your gums, tongue, and roof of your mouth each morning before inserting your dentures.
-Using a soft bristled toothbrush to do this will stimulate tissue circulation and remove plaque without causing irritation.
-As always, if you notice any crack, chips, or looseness in your dentures you should consult with your dentist as soon as possible.
+Avoid placing your dentures in hot water as this could cause them to warp.
+Just like you brush and floss and your normal teeth daily, you should do the same for your dentures to remove any food and plaque build up.
+Additionally, you should brush your gums, tongue, and roof of your mouth with a soft bristled toothbrush each morning before inserting your dentures.
+This will stimulate your tissues, increase circulation, and remove plaque.
+If you notice any cracks, chips, or looseness in your dentures you should consult with your Kellogg Dental dentist as soon as possible.
 Do not try to fix your dentures on your own as it could result in irreversible damage.